Search This Blog

 5. Should you share your car? – While picking up some folding green on the weekend as an Uber or Lyft driver is a way to help make your car payments, you still need to crunch the numbers to see if the added expense is going to be worth your while.
 While peer-to-peer companies like Uber and Lyft can facilitate transactions, their drivers are still on the hook for fuel, maintenance and insurance.
 (Before you sign up you need to get a quote from your insurance agent as to the coverage you’ll need and the cost.)

 Renting your car out to strangers is another matter.
 One company that facilitates this kind of peer-to-peer arrangement is Turo.com.
 When I entered my 2018 Hyundai Sonata into their earnings calculator, it estimated that I could earn $264 per month if I rented my car through their service for 7-days per month.
 The service itself works much like Airbnb where you list your property (in this case your car) online and people respond to rent it.
 Just like Airbnb, Turo and other peer-to-peer carsharing services of this kind provide the portal to facilitate bookings, then they take a piece of the action for making the connection and handling the transaction.
 They also provide additional liability insurance coverage and roadside assistance.
 But you are still responsible for insuring your car and that can be a stretch since this kind of service is still new.
 Many insurance carriers are reluctant to carry these policies, even as commercial coverage.
 (Again, touch base with your insurance agent before you sign up for this kind of peer-to-peer service.)
+If you would like to get a free instant competitive liability quote click here.

 6. How does car-sharing effect my auto insurance? – Depending on the type of carsharing you do will depend on the insurance coverage you’ll need.
 If you opt to rent through services such as Zipcar or Car2Go, the insurance is covered by the rental company.
 If you drive for Uber or Lyft you may need to carry additional auto insurance.
 If you book a ride through Uber or Lyft you don’t, since you’re technically in a taxicab.